What is Ciona?

 *An extremely low climate footprint of only 0.22 kg CO2-eq/kg for Purply (Norsus, 2024).

-See list of more raw materials and foods at Framtiden.no.
+See the list of more raw materials and foods at Framtiden.no.

 Where does Ciona grow?